Career Coaching and what does it mean to be Recruiter Ready?

 Robots Are Reading Your Resume (before a human does)

 Maybe you have read that within the last two to three years humans stopped reading your resume.
 Advances in technology have allowed computers to effectively scan your resume and calculate the likelihood you are a good candidate.
 These computers can only compute your keyword density and are unable to impute your potential contribution.
-This statement is only partially true – robots are screening your resume for keywords and your contact information to get it into a manageable data format and are likely simplifying your resume down to straightforward text for a recruiter to review.
+So we know robots are screening your resume for keywords and your contact information to get it into a manageable data format and are likely simplifying your resume down to straightforward text for a recruiter to review.

 Since this is the truth of the matter, it is essential to create a resume that speaks to keyword filtering and can also be read and reviewed by a Recruiter or Hiring Manager.
 The graphically pleasing resume that was impressive to a Recruiter in 2014 is simply confusing to an Applicant Tracking System.
 To get the interview you’ll need a whole new way of going about job search.

 Enter Recruiter Ready Career Coaching

 After helping hundreds of people get new roles as a career coach and consultant, I have developed an approach that has helped every single one of my clients work with the tools and techniques modern recruiters are using so they can get to human and move to the interviewing stage.

 - Avoid ATS Limbo